Important information

 International applicants and German applicants with a foreign university entrance qualification are kindly advised to read the requirements for German-language courses.

-Information on Studienkolleg
+Information regarding Studienkolleg

 This degree program relates to the following specialized course at the Studienkolleg: